charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - syntax:
 	- `import defaultExport from "./module-name.js"` defaultExport must be a real js identifier
 	- import only belongs at the top, not in functions or anywhere else.
+	- there are four kinds of import declarations
+		- namespace import - give it a name and like objects, refer to the name and call methods from it.
+		- default import - you can give identifier any name
+		- sideeffect import- will not import any values but will run the code and import the side effects of the code running. used often for polyfills, whatever that is.
+		- Hoisting - something about the import delarations being put at the top and run before something else. not too sure.
+		- see more on all four and syntax here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import **Export**
+- there are two forms of exporting, named export and default export
+	- default export - allows for any expression , can rename the use name on import because its a default export
+	- Named export - export out listed functions, variables declared elsewhere. useful when needding to export several values. , when imported, they need to be refferd by the exact same names as they were exported. (can rename to whatever with `as`)
+- see more on exporting here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export